-The main requirement of the Fire (Scotland) Act is for duty holders (in this case, the charity trustees of the congregation) to undertake a fire safety risk assessment (FSRA) and consider a number of prescribed fire safety measures to protect employees and anyone else using the building.
-The Fire (Scotland) Act is supported by the Fire Safety (Scotland) Regulations 2006 (FSSR), which provide further information and guidance on prescribed fire safety measures and fire safety management.
+The main requirement of the Fire (Scotland) Act is for duty holders (in this case, the Charity Trustees of the congregation) to undertake a fire safety risk assessment (FSRA) and consider a number of prescribed fire safety measures to protect employees, volunteers and anyone else using the building.
+The Fire (Scotland) Act 2005 is supported by the Fire Safety (Scotland) Regulations 2006 (FSSR), which provide further information and guidance on prescribed fire safety measures and fire safety management.

 Please note: The fire safety advice provided in this section of the toolkit is general advice and covers the legal requirements of the FRA and FSSR.
 However, all congregational buildings are different and it would be impossible to provide guidance to fit all circumstances.
 A degree of judgement is required and it is strongly advised to seek specialist advice when unsure of how to proceed with fire safety arrangements or when it might be difficult or impractical to apply the requirements described within the toolkit to particular properties.
 This is especially important when buildings of historical importance are concerned.
 The Church of Scotland General Trustees and the Church of Scotland Insurance Service (COSIS) will be able to offer additional advice and support and you are strongly advised to contact them in the first instance.

 The Charity Trustees must ensure that there is a written emergency fire action plan in place that sets out the action that must be taken by employees and volunteers in the event of a fire, and to ensure the safe evacuation of properties.

 The evacuation of persons from the building cannot be delegated to the fire and rescue services in the first instance.
 Emergency procedures should clearly establish the actions that all persons should take in the event of discovering fire, or upon hearing the warning of fire, and any additional instructions as necessary.